Xocio/FixScene/README_EN.md

 ## Overview

-**Fix Scene** is a minimal Magisk module.
+**Fix Scene** is a minimalist, no technical content, personal use of Magisk module.

-It runs a boot-time script to obtain and replace a target file for Scene, aiming to fix the issue where the Scene daemon cannot start.
+Run the startup script to get and replace the Daemon file of Scene from `/SD card`, which is used to fix the problem that the Scene daemon can't start.

----

 ## <img src="icon.png" width="18" style="vertical-align:middle;" /> Upstream